SU-SWS/decanter-web/content/_pages/use-decanter-as-a-developer-browser-compatibility.md

 ---
 ## Browsers

-Decanter will officially support the latest version and one back of the following browsers:
+Decanter supports the latest version and one version back of the following browsers:

 * Chrome Desktop
 * Chrome Android